 A Truck Accident Case Is Not the Same as a Car Crash Lawsuit

 While all car accidents have the potential to cause severe injury, the injuries sustained in truck crashes are liable to be life-changing.
 The extreme size and weight of a semi truck can cause traumatic brain injuries, spinal cord injuries, multiple bone fractures, paralysis, or internal damage that will need extensive medical treatment.
-Victims may be forced out of work and into the hospital for weeks or even months—and all the while, the trucking company will make every attempt to withhold payment to accident victims.
+Victims may be forced out of work and into the hospital for weeks or even months, and all the while, the trucking company and its insurers will make every attempt to withhold payment to accident victims.

 Truck accidents also are often more complicated than auto accidents, and the odds are stacked against victims the moment the accident occurs.
-At the Poole Law Group, we don’t believe that injury victims should have to choose between getting better and getting fair payment.
-That is why we work to secure the compensation you deserve for lost income, medical bills, long-term injury, and unnecessary suffering, allowing you to focus on healing.
-If you or someone you love was injured in a commercial truck accident, call us today at 301-790-3600 to speak to an attorney about your case and be sure to watch our videos about truck crashes.
+If you or someone you love was injured in a commercial truck accident, be sure to see our list of what to immediately do after a crash and watch our videos about truck crashes.

 Ways Trucking Companies Attempt to Avoid Liability

 Trucking companies attempt to avoid liability after an accident by:

 - Coaching drivers.
 Trucking companies train their drivers on what to say and do after a crash.
 This helps companies protect themselves from liability at a time when victims may be in shock, unconscious, or unable to offer their testimony to a policeman on the scene.

 - Performing damage control.
 Employees from the trucking company can arrive on the accident scene in minutes, gathering any evidence that may show that you are partly responsible for the crash.
 If they are not served with spoliation letters, companies may also destroy evidence that can be used against them.